-Classroom Essentials Online provides the original purchaser a warranty that covers manufacturing defects in material and workmanship for a period of three years from the date of purchase.
+Classroom Essentials Online provides the original purchaser a warranty that covers manufacturing defects in material and workmanship for a period of three years (excluding church chairs) from the date of purchase.
 If a product is deemed defective, CEO will at its discretion, repair or replace the component parts.
 Be advised that this warranty does not apply to damage that results from misuse, abuse, or neglect.
 CEO will make this determination based upon the information provided by the end user.

 - Warranty covers component parts only.